Essential graded algebra over polynomial rings with real exponents

-This paper breaks ground on the earnest study of modules over real-exponent polynomial rings, including the usual setting where exponents lie in a right-angled nonnegative orthant but also real analogues of affine semigroup rings, with arbitrary pointed polyhedral cones of allowed exponents.
+This paper breaks ground on the earnest study of modules over real-exponent polynomial rings, including the usual setting where exponents lie in a right-angled nonnegative orthant but also real analogues of affine semigroup rings, with exponents in arbitrary pointed polyhedral cones.
 This first step of the investigation concerns monomial ideals and multigraded modules, which are general enough to exhibit the starkly different behavior resulting from continuous exponents and deviation from noetherianity but have enough combinatorial structure to allow complete treatment of basic theory, such as primary decomposition, Nakayama's lemma, and minimal presentations.

 The algebraic development hinges on a number of foundations whose elementary versions for finitely generated or noetherian modules fail when straightforwardly generalized to real exponents but nonetheless admit fully functioning analogues when appropriately enhanced.
 Most importantly, detecting \begin{itemize} \item an injective homomorphism of modules by checking at all associated primes or \item a surjective homomorphism by Nakayama's lemma (Krull--Azumaya theorem) \end{itemize} falter at the outset: modules need not contain copies of quotients by prime ideals, so the notion of associated prime requires serious thought; and dually, modules---even as simple as monomial ideals---do not have minimal generators \cite{ingebretson--sather-wagstaff2013}, so considerations surrounding Nakayama's lemma require just as much attention.